-The 2020 Mazda CX-30 is slotted between the CX-3 subcompact and the CX-5 compact SUV.
+Mazda slots the CX-30 between the CX-3 subcompact and the CX-5 compact SUV.
 Looking a lot like the smaller CX-3, the CX-30 is fitted with a little more black-plastic body cladding to make its statement.
-Underneath it’s sheetmetal, it is essential a Mazda3.
+Underneath its sheetmetal, it is essential a Mazda3.
 As far as the name goes, I think calling it the CX-4 would have been more appropriate, but apparently Mazda had other things in mind.

-Like the Mazda3, the CX-30 comes with a 2.5 liter Skyactive four-cylinder, rated at 187 hp and 186 lb-ft of torque.
-This engine is mated to a six-speed automatic transmission.
-Front wheel drive is standard while all-wheel drive is available.
+In its debut year last year, every CX-30 was fitted with Mazda’s 2.5 liter Skyactive four-cylinder rated at 187 hp and 186 lb-ft of torque.
+Mated to a six-speed automatic transmission, front wheel drive was standard while all-wheel drive was an available option.

 Interior space of the CX-30 is what you would expect in a vehicle of this size.
 The front seats are comfortable and should be no issue on long road trips.
 The belt line is a little high, making you look as if you are lower than you actually are.
 Rear seating offers more legroom than a CX-3, but don’t go thinking it’s a limo back there.
 In fact, there is seating for three in the rear, but I sure wouldn’t want to be that third rear passenger.

 Just like in other Mazda’s the real joy of the CX-30 happens when you’re behind the wheel.
-Much like the Mazda3 hatchback, this new member to the Mazda family is nimble, athletic, and fun to drive.
-Its steering is crisp and its moves with such fluid and grace, making it a pleasure to pilot on twisty roads and provide a sense of stability when cruising.
+Much like the Mazda3 hatchback, the CX-30 is nimble, athletic, and fun to drive.
+Its steering is crisp and its moves with such fluid and grace, making it a pleasure to pilot on a twisty roads.
+When simply cruising, it provides an excellent sense of stability.

 — Christopher A. Randazzo